LewisCM14/allotment/docs/docs/client_side.md

     _**UI Library:**_

     1. MUI (Material UI)
         - MUI is a feature rich component library created by Google that provides a polished UI out the box.
-However, it is extremely heavyweight and less customable compared to Tailwind & ShadCN.
+However, it is extremely heavyweight and less customable compared to Tailwind & Shadcn.

     _**State Management:**_